+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2020

+or

-7 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2019 or TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT C OF 1934 For the transition period from to Commission file number: 001-12421 PRISES, INC. (Exa ct name of registrant as spec rified in its charter) Delaware (State or other jurisdiction of incorporation or org (anization) 87-0565309 Oyer Identification No.) (State of other jurisdiction of incorporation of org · gyer identification No.) 75 West Cente Provo, Utah (Add ress of principal executive o ffices, including zip code) Regis trant's telephone number, including area code: (801 1) 345-1000 Secur ities registered pursuant to Section 12(b) of the Act : Title of each class Trading Symbol ol(s) Name of each exchange on which registered Class A Common Stock, \$.001 par value NUS New York Stock Exchange Secur ities registered pursuant to Section 12(g) of the Act : None Indica ate by check mark if the registrant is a well-known seasoned issuer, as defined i n Rule 405 of the Securities Act.
-Y es ☑ No □ Indica ate by check mark if the registrant is not required to file reports pursuant to Sec ion 13 or Section 15(d) of the Act.
-Yes □ No ☑ during ate by check mark whether the Registrant: (1) has g the preceding 12 months (or for such shorter perements for the past 90 days.
-Yes $\square$ No $\square$ Regul ate by check mark whether the registrant has sublation S-T (§ 232.405 of this chapter) during the property of the subsection $\square$ emerg ate by check mark whether the registrant is a large ging growth company.
-See the definitions of "large le 12b-2 of the Exchange Act. accelerated filer ☑ accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company emerging growth company, indicate by check marked financial accounting standards provided pursuant period for complying with any new or Indica ate by check mark whether the Registrant is a shell company (as defined in Rule e 12b-2 of the Act).
+TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number: 001-12421

+ENTERPRIS (Exact na ame of registrant as specified in its charter) Delaware 87-0565309 (State or other jurisdiction of incorporation or organization) ration) (IRS Employer Identification No.) (Address 75 West Center Street Provo, Utah 84601 of principal executive offices, inclu iding zip code) Regis strant's telephone number, including area code: (801) 3 45-1000 J 15 1000 Secui rities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A Common Stock, \$.001 par value NUS New York Stock Exchange Secu rities registered pursuant to Section 12(g) of the Act: None Indic ate by check mark if the registrant is a well-known sea soned issuer, as defined in Rule 40 5 of the Securities Act.
+Yes $\square$ No $\square$ Indic ate by check mark if the registrant is not required to fil e reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\square$ durin Section 13 or 15(d) of the Securities Exchange Act of 1934 to file such reports), and (2) has been subject to such filing Regu Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files). emerg , a non-accelerated filer, a smaller reporting company, or an iler," "smaller reporting company," and "emerging growth e accelerated filer ☑ accelerated filer □ I filer □ orting company □ rowth company □ emerging growth company, indicate by check mark if rised financial accounting standards provided pursuant e the extended transition period for complying with any new $\Delta ct. \ \ \Box$ over ement's assessment of the effectiveness of its internal control )) by the registered public accounting firm that prepared or

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
 Yes $\square$ No $\square$

-Based on the closing sales price of the Class A common stock on the New York Stock Exchange on June 28, 2019, the last business day of the Registrant's second fiscal quarter, the aggregate market value of the voting stock held by non-affiliates of the Registrant was approximately \$2.70 billion.
+Based on the closing sales price of the Class A common stock on the New York Stock Exchange on June 30, 2020, the last business day of the Registrant's second fiscal quarter, the aggregate market value of the voting stock held by non-affiliates of the Registrant was approximately \$1.94 billion.
 All executive officers and directors of the Registrant, and all stockholders holding more than 10% of the Registrant's outstanding voting stock (other than institutional investors, such as registered investment companies, eligible to file beneficial ownership reports on Schedule 13G), have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the Registrant.

-As of January 31, 2020, 55,547,214 shares of the Registrant's Class A common stock, \$.001 par value per share, and no shares of the Registrant's Class B common stock, \$.001 par value per share, were outstanding.
+As of January 31, 2021, 50,844,332 shares of the Registrant's Class A common stock, \$.001 par value per share, and no shares of the Registrant's Class B common stock, \$.001 par value per share, were outstanding.

 Documents incorporated by reference.
-Portions of the Registrant's Definitive Proxy Statement for the Registrant's 2020 Annual Meeting of Stockholders are incorporated by reference in Part III of this report.
+Portions of the Registrant's Definitive Proxy Statement for the Registrant's 2021 Annual Meeting of Stockholders are incorporated by reference in Part III of this report.
 The Definitive Proxy Statement or an amendment to this Form 10-K will be filed with the Securities and Exchange Commission within 120 days after the Registrant's fiscal year end.